simeonreusch/spectro_tutorial/README.md

 The tutorial is contained in the `spectro_tutorial.ipynb` file.

-If there are question, don't hesitate to write an [email](mailto:simeon.reusch@desy.de).
+If there are questions, don't hesitate to write an [email](mailto:simeon.reusch@desy.de).